BitPatty/race-announcer-bot/README.md

 ## Requirements

-The bot requires a valid MySQL Database connection (tested on 5.7) specified in the config file.
+The bot requires a valid MySQL Database connection supplied via environment variables as well as a discord bot token.

+## Using docker-compose

+Create an `.env` file in the root of the project based on the `.env.example` file and run `docker-compose up` to spin up the bot and api containers.

 ### Preview